MGMT 4050: Managing Innovation and Change -- Sustainability in Brazil

 This course focuses on how entrepreneurs create new businesses and how organizations innovate and change with an emphasis on sustainably focused businesses.
 The course focuses on how the innovation journey unfolds in the creation of new businesses, technologies, products, programs, and services, and what paths on this journey are likely to lead to success or failure.
 It will look at Brazilian organizations that have innovated in areas of alternative energy and sustainability.

-The program comprises guest lectures and visits to domestic and multinational companies and non-governmental organizations like Natura, Cargill, SOS Mata Atlantica and Monsanto.
+The program comprises guest lectures and visits to domestic and multinational companies and non-governmental organizations like Natura, Cargill, TV Globo and Amil.
 Cultural tours and two group dinners will complement the academic program.

 Application and Admissions